 Will left Washington in 1996 to attend the University of Alabama School of Law.
 After graduating, he began working as the Director of Governmental Affairs for the Alabama Credit Union League.
 He became the Vice President of Governmental and Public Affairs and Staff Counsel, then became the Sr. Vice President of Governmental Affairs and Staff Counsel for the League of Southeastern Credit Unions, which was created by the consolidation of the Alabama and Florida Credit Union Leagues.
 During his time at the League, Will oversaw the legislative, compliance, political, grassroots, and legal departments of the organizations.
 In 2012, Will left the League to join the firm.

 Will and his wife Elizabeth live in Birmingham, and have two children, Caroline and Christopher.

-Megan heads up the firm’s Intellectual Property practice.
+Megan is a partner and managing attorney for the firm’s Intellectual Property practice.
 She regularly handles trademark and copyright matters for the firm’s credit union and CUSO clients including matters before the U.S. Patent & Trademark Office.
 She also assists clients with incorporation of non-profits and filing for federal tax exemption for public charities and private foundations.
-Megan specializes in contract negotiations and drafting, advertising and marketing issues, technology and software license agreements and tax matters.
+Megan specializes in contract negotiations and drafting, advertising and marketing issues, technology and software license agreements and employment matters.